udevbe/greenfield/README.md

 `npm install`

-You will also need gstreamer-1.x and the following plugins:
+At runtime you will also need gstreamer-1.x with the following plugins:
 - appsrc
 - glupload
 - glcolorconvert